ThibaultJanBeyer/automating-berlin-termine/README.md

 # automating-berlin-termine

+Info: this description is in German because the tool concerns german gov. websites.
+Just use google translate if you don’t understand it.

 - Automatisiert das finden von Terminen in den Berliner Behörden!
 - Sucht nach verfügbaren Terminen und schickt eine email wenn gefunden